 Scenario 6: In all future years, F is set equal to $F{OFL}$ .
 (Rationale: This scenario determines whether a stock is overfished.
-If the stock is expected to be 1) above its MSY level in 2011 or 2) above 1/2 of its MSY level in 2011 and above its MSY level in 2021 under this scenario, then the stock is not overfished)
+If the stock is expected to be 1) above its MSY level in 2013 or 2) above 1/2 of its MSY level in 2013 and above its MSY level in 2023 under this scenario, then the stock is not overfished)

-Scenario 7: In 2012 and 2013, F is set equal to $max F{ABC}$ , and in all subsequent years, F is set equal to $F{OFL}$ .
+Scenario 7: In 2014 and 2015, F is set equal to $max F{ABC}$ , and in all subsequent years, F is set equal to $F{OFL}$ .
 (Rationale: This scenario determines whether a stock is approaching an overfished condition.
-If the stock is expected to be 1) above its MSY level in 2014, or 2) above 1/2 of its MSY level in 2014 and above its MSY level in 2024 under this scenario, then the stock is not approaching an overfished condition.)
+If the stock is expected to be 1) above its MSY level in 2016, or 2) above 1/2 of its MSY level in 2016 and above its MSY level in 2026 under this scenario, then the stock is not approaching an overfished condition.)

 Results from scenarios 1-5 are presented in Table 1.22.
-A Under all harvest policies, mean spawning biomass is projected remain stable or to increase gradually over the next five years (Fig. 1.30).
-Plots of individual projection runs are highly variable (Fig. 1.31), and may provide a more realistic view of potential pollock abundance in the future.
+Under all harvest policies, mean spawning biomass is projected remain stable or to decrease gradually to 2015, and to increase in subsequent years (Fig. 1.28).
+Plots of individual projection runs are highly variable (Fig. 1.29), and may provide a more realistic view of potential pollock abundance in the future.